sree-warrier/rest-api/README.md

 2. Create DB schema

+    - Login to the mysql console with the DB details updated during terraform execution
+    - Create the table posts with the following command

       ```
       create table posts (id int NOT NULL AUTO_INCREMENT UNIQUE, text varchar(255) NOT NULL, date_posted varchar(255) NOT NULL);
       ```